Phone: (317) 822-4400 x101

 PROFESSIONAL ASSOCIATIONS & CIVIC INVOLVEMENT

-- Board of Directors service: Central Indiana Community Foundation; The Indianapolis Foundation; Rehabilitation Hospital of Indiana; Indianapolis Museum of Art; Indianapolis Art Center (past-Chair); Herron School of Art and Design, Dean’s Advisory Board (past-Chair); and The Patachou Foundation (Chair)
+- Board of Directors service: Central Indiana Community Foundation; The Indianapolis Foundation; William E. English Foundation; Rehabilitation Hospital of Indiana; Indianapolis Art Center (past-Chair); Herron School of Art and Design, Dean’s Advisory Board (past-Chair); and The Patachou Foundation (past-Chair)

 - Chairman of Indiana Chapter, International Network of Boutique Law Firms